 - Payments with a Credit Card in Treasurer's Office - Credit Cards may also be used when making a payment in the Treasurer's Office.
 A nominal convenience fee will be added for this service.
 Fee is approximately 3% of transaction.

 - Payments by Phone - Credit Cards may also be used when making a payment over the phone to our toll free phone number.
 Call 1-866-587-3655 to make a payment by phone.
 A nominal convenience fee will be added for this service.
 Fee is approximately 3% of transaction.

 - Payments with a Credit Card online - Credit Cards may also be used when making an online payment via our secured Internet sites provided below.
 A nominal convenience fee will be added for this service.
 Fee is approximately 3% of transaction.

 Pay your Personal Property Taxes Online

 The Harrison County Treasurer has the responsibility of collecting real estate and personal property (mobile homes, inventory, equipment, etc.) taxes twice a year.

 The Harrison County Treasurer's office mails late notices for personal property taxes after July 1, every year.
 If taxes have not been paid after 30 days then the amounts are certified to the Harrison Couny Circuit Court Clerk as leins.
 The delinquent tax amount then accrues interest until the date that it is paid in full.

 The Harrison County Tax Sale occurs in the Commissioner's Room on the first floor of the Harrison County Government Building located at 245 Atwood Street NE, Corydon, IN 47112.
 Eligible tax sale properties will be certified every year on July 1st, and after this date interested parties can go to the SRI website for a list of certified properties.

-For a list of eligible properties please view the following website.
+Click here for a list of eligible properties

 Frequently Asked Questions: